MAX.ng raises $7M round backed by Yamaha and pilots EVs in Nigeria – TechCrunch

 He added that Yamaha sells and manufactures motorcycles in Nigeria.
 “We really want to understand local needs for motorcycles and…to support [MAX] expanding their business,” he said.

 This is Yamaha’s second move in less than a year in an emerging market ride-hail company.
-In December it invested $150 million in Grab, a Southeast Asian two and four-wheel on demand transit company.
+In December it invested $150 million in Grab, a Southeast Asian two and four-wheel on-demand transit company.

 Yamaha’s investment in MAX suggests global interest in Africa’s two-wheel ride-hail space.
 Overall, the motorcycle taxi market is becoming a significant sub-sector in the continent’s mobility startup landscape.

-Motorcycle transit ventures are vying to digitize a share of Africa’s boda boda and okada markets (the name for motorcycle taxis in East and West Africa)—representing a collective revenue pool of $4 billion (now) that’s expected to double by 2021, per a TechSci study.
+Motorcycle transit ventures are vying to digitize a share of Africa’s boda boda and okada markets (the name for motorcycle taxis in East and West Africa) — representing a collective revenue pool of $4 billion (now) that’s expected to double by 2021, per a TechSci study.

 Uber began offering a two-wheel transit option in East Africa in 2018, around the same time Bolt (previously Taxify) started motorcycle taxi service in Kenya.

-Last month MAX competitor Gokada (also based in Lagos) raised a $5.3 round and announced it would expand in East Africa.
+Last month, MAX competitor Gokada (also based in Lagos) raised a $5.3 million round and announced it would expand in East Africa.
 Rwanda has motorbike taxi startups SafeMotos and Yegomoto.
 Uganda-based motorcycle ride-hail company SafeBoda expanded into Kenya in 2018 and recently raised a Series B round, co-led by the venture arms of Germany’s Allianz and Indonesia’s Go-Jek.

 On the question of how MAX (a 2018 TechCrunch Startup Battlefield Africa participant) will compete in a market with more players, co-founder Chinedu Azodoh named diversification and satisfying drivers.
 “We’re a very driver-centric business and at the end of the day the driver is where the business is at,” he said, highlighting the ability of MAX’s platform to deliver market-share to those drivers.

 Azodoh also believes MAX’s mix of business delivery and personal transit offers an advantage over competitors.
-He noted that MAX.ng has local developer team and is always looking at new revenue opportunities.
+He noted that MAX.ng has a local developer team and is always looking at new revenue opportunities.
 “Strategic for us is making sure we’re doing the right thing at the right time,” he said, indicating the company has already scaled up and scaled down certain service offerings in response to market needs.

-“If we find that maybe there’s something else we’re missing out on, we’re happy to jump into that,” Azohdo said.
+“If we find that maybe there’s something else we’re missing out on, we’re happy to jump into that,” Azodoh said.

 One of those areas could be development of EV mobility services for Nigeria and Africa.
 “The economics are promising and could offer significant value to the drivers and end-users,” MAX CFO Guy-Bertrand Njoya told TechCrunch.